Caregivers tasked with spending the final days, weeks, or months with a loved one with a terminal illness cope with many conflicting emotions.

 “Most hospice providers have social workers and that’s really great,” she said.
 “I remember one day, the hospice worker came in and said to me, ‘You need some help!’
 I just needed to talk with somebody and get a 24-hour break.”

-Kelly says respite care, like the sort provided by Homewatch CareGivers, is important for caregivers as they cope with the emotional and physical challenges of the caregiving, especially if they are terminally ill.
+Kelly says respite care is important for caregivers as they cope with the emotional and physical challenges of the caregiving, especially if they are terminally ill.
 The break from the stress of care can be a full 24 hours, or just one hour – time enough for a walk.

 Between the actual caregiving and managing the other people in her mother’s life, Kelly says she often felt like an air traffic controller (often cited as one of the most stressful jobs in America).